DENMARK (BEST: WON IN 1963, 2000 AND 2013)

 One of the seven founder countries in 1956, Germany (or more correctly, West Germany as it was then), had a very average Eurovision record until the start of the 70s when they achieved three consecutive 3rd places.
 There followed a brief spell of poor form before gradually building through the late 70s and early 80s to their only victory in 1982.
 Apart from the two contributions from Wind, they were unable to maintain this standard for the rest of the decade.
 The early 90s saw even worse results (with one exception) until comedian Guildo Horn’s participation in 1998 lifted German interest and German results also, until the disastrous 2002 entry bombed against many predictions.
 The erstwhile composers Ralph Siegel and Bernt Meinunger returned in 2003 with a mid-table entry beloved of gay line-dancers, and Stefan Raab’s protege did OK in 2004 but the next year saw Germany at the very bottom of the pile.

 2006 and 2007 saw Germany send critically acclaimed and big selling songs, but while these weren’t enough to counter the tide of political voting, at least they fared slightly better than the other “big four” members.
 Oslo 2010 saw Raab return with a wildly successful selection series that launched Lena Meyer-Landrut and “Satellite”, a huge hit in Germanic countries before the contest and a clear winner on the night.
-Lena returned a year later to give Germany the first of two more top tens however the last two years have seen them in very last place on final night.
+Lena returned a year later to give Germany the first of two more top tens however they would occupy last place on the scoreboard in both 2015 and 2016.

 GREECE (BEST: WON IN 2005)

 Greece made a bright start at Eurovision in the mid 70s with some very respectable results.
 The early 80s saw only intermittent participation and some poor results when they did bother to compete.
 The late 80s and early 90s saw a string of solid (if unspectacular) results before fortunes waned again.
 The new millennium has, however been Greece’s finest era at Eurovision with two top three results followed by victory in the 50th contest and seemingly a regular place in the top ten, helped in great measure by a combination of competent performers and a healthy ex-pat phone vote.
-That being said, the last five years have seen a marked demise with just one top-ten and even a DNQ unimagineable a few years ago.
+That being said, the last few years have seen a marked demise with just one top-ten and even two DNQs, unimaginable a few years ago.

 HUNGARY (BEST: 4TH IN 1994)